RAID recovery services depend on many factors

 The best thing to do is shut everything down and avoid manufacturer support (this comes from experience).

-Data recovery involving RAID array and NAS proprietary array configurations
+Recover data from RAID involving NAS proprietary array configurations

 This kind of data recovery can be a slippery slope if it’s not done cautiously, and intelligently.
 Determining what caused the RAID failure is crucial to ensure successful recovery results.